 Cosmetology Certificate for High School Students in Cosmetology (C55140P)

-The Cosmetology curriculum is designed to provide competence-based knowledge, scientific/artistic principles, and hands-on fundamentals associated with the cosmetology industry.
+The Cosmetology curriculum is designed to provide competency-based knowledge, scientific/artistic principles, and hands-on fundamentals associated with the cosmetology industry.
 The curriculum provides a simulated salon environment which enables students to develop manipulative skills.

 Graduates should qualify to sit for the State Board of Cosmetic Arts examination.
 Upon successful passing of the State Board exam, graduates will be issued a license.
 Employment is available in beauty salons and related businesses.